 Professor Michael Allen

 I am currently Chair of the Institute of Physics Liquids and Complex Fluids Group.
-I organised this year's Advanced School in Soft Condensed Matter Solutions in the Spring and was a co-organiser of the Conference on The Physics of Soft and Biological Matter.
+I organised the 2014 Advanced School in Soft Condensed Matter Solutions in the Spring and was a co-organiser of the Conference on The Physics of Soft and Biological Matter.